-At the completion of the initial year, staff at the YECs and the JSC completed questionnaires regarding the implementation of the program in their sites.
+At the completion of the initial year, staff at the YECs and the JSC completed questionnaires regarding the YVPP implementation in their sites.
 Survey data indicate that sites have experienced a reduction in resources, the loss of staff, relocation and/or restriction of physical space, and provider turnover.
-All of these elements have been experienced by the sites and reported through surveys and interviews.
-Sites reported some challenges during 2007 (staff interviews and surveys).
+Staff interviews and survey data indicate that all sites reported some challenges during 2007.
 Lake Worth had a significant reduction in budget and staffing resources; as well as having to share their facility with other programs.
-Riviera Beach had to relocate their YEC on three separate occasions (from the Lindsay Davis facility to Hurst Chapel, back to Lindsay Davis, and finally to their current permanent facility).
+Riviera Beach had to relocate their YEC on three separate occasions (from the Lindsay Davis facility to Hurst Chapel, back to Lindsay Davis, and finally to their current "permanent" facility).
 Finally, West Palm Beach's YEC also shared their facility with other programs.